clusteratlas/awesome-cloud4gamedevs-part-1/README.md

 ### The Cloud is just another tool, in your set of tools.

 > The Cloud isn't a be-all end-all type of thing that can solve all of your game-dev problems.

+- What other things can I put more effort for us to increase our following?
+- Maybe more work in GFX?
+- Maybe more work in SFX/Music?
+- Maybe more work in overall [gameplay](https://en.wikipedia.org/wiki/Gameplay), [game mechanics](https://en.wikipedia.org/wiki/Game_mechanics) & [game design](https://en.wikipedia.org/wiki/Game_design)?
+- Maybe more work in compatibility with other platforms?
+- Maybe more frequent developer-to-player updates in social media?

 ### The Cloud is meant to save you headaches.